 The difference between commercial detergents and laundry soaps is that soap is made by mixing fats or oils with an alkali base like lye, and can even be made at home, while a detergent uses surfactants, which are made using more complex chemical reactions.
 You cannot make surfactants at home, as very high temperatures and complex reactions are involved.

 Surfactants, like those you’ll find in Ariel detergents, attach to dirt and the water used during the clean, allowing any dirt or soiling to be washed away.
 They’re specifically designed to trap any soiling, suspend it in the water, and then be rinsed away.
 Soap does not do this.

 Ariel offers more sophisticated laundry technology that works to remove minerals in hard water even without the use of washing soda.
+Ariel PODS give you a unique cleaning power while removing tough stains and leaving nothing but amazing brightness and freshness behind.
 Ariel Matic powder works to remove tough stains, like Tomato, Curry, Chocolate, in just 1 wash with the Smart enzyme technology.
-Liquid detergent, on the other hand, is more concentrated than washing powder, dissolving quickly not only to remove tough stains, but also protects the brightness of your colours.
+Liquid detergent, on the other hand, dissolves quickly even in cold water.
+It removes tough stains and protects the brightness of your colours.